SolidMVC/EnvatoToolkit/README.md

 * Added support for the situations if Envato API is down, plus added detailed error message handler.

 ### 1.1 ###
 * Removed 1 redundant API class method that should be handled by the controller, not a model.
-Plus, for security reasons, changelog.txt is no more in the plugin folder (so that there would be no way to discover the actual plugin version by public.

 ### 1.0 ###
 * Initial release!